arcus-azure/arcus.webapi/docs/v1.3.0/features/logging.md

     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
     {
         // In versions less than .NET Core 3.0:
-        // make sure that the endpoint routing is specified before the `UseRequestRouting` if you want to make use of the `SkipRequestTrackingAttribute`. app.UseEndpointRouting();
+        // make sure that the endpoint routing is specified before the UseRequestTracking() method if you want to make use of the `SkipRequestTrackingAttribute`. app.UseEndpointRouting();

         // In versions starting from .NET Core 3.0:
-        // make sure that the endpoint routing is specified before the `UseRequestRouting` if you want to make use of the `SkipRequestTrackingAttribute`. app.UseRouting();
+        // make sure that the endpoint routing is specified before the UseRequestTracking() method if you want to make use of the `SkipRequestTrackingAttribute`. app.UseRouting();

         app.UseRequestTracking(options =>